soundasleep/jevon.org/wiki/synchronising-svn-and-git.md

 ==4.
 Merge remote SVN changes into local Git==

-# Update the local Git from remote SVN: `git svn rebase` (each revision will appear as a new commit)
+# Update the local Git from remote SVN: `git svn rebase -A ../svn-authors.txt` (each revision will appear as a new commit)
 # Push to remote Git: `git push`

 ==5.
 Merge remote Git changes into SVN==

 # Pull from remote Git into local Git: `git pull`
-# Update the local Git from remote SVN: `git svn rebase`
+# Update the local Git from remote SVN: `git svn rebase -A ../svn-authors.txt`
 # Commit changes to remote SVN: `git svn dcommit` (each commit will appear as a new revision)

-I haven't found any way for Github to correctly recognise my old e-mail address commits as part of my Github profile: https://github.com/soundasleep/svntime/commits/master - even new commits made after adding my Google Code e-mail address as an email address to my Github profile.
+If you correctly set up the author map list, then your Github will correctly recognise old commits.

 [[Category:Subversion]]
 [[Category:Git]]